 You may also use soapy water that does not contain chlorine or ammonia, applied on the brass fittings looking for bubbles indicating leakage.
-If so, repairs must be made before using your coach for safety reasons.
+If LEAK IS FOUND, repairs must be made before using your coach for safety reasons.

 This system includes all copper lines, brass fittings to each appliance, hoses, regulator, and steel manifold lines with attached brass fittings.